Pokecord-Official/Pokecord-Guide/owners/toolkit.md

 ## Getting Started

 Adding rulesets involves forking the GitHub repository, editing a JSON file and submitting it to the repository via a Pull Request (PR).
-Users and the servers that they're allowed to add rulesets for must be explicitly whitelisted.
+Users and the servers that they're allowed to add rulesets for need to be explicitly whitelisted.
 This is a manual process and requires an administrator of the server to get in touch.

 ## Submitting PR